n00btube/sm-energy-sizing/README.md

 Uses free space in bank 84, since it has to add code to the tanks’ PLMs.

+# Bonus Hex Tweak

+## No current energy gained at pickup

+    20973 - C2 09 to 06 0A

+(All numbers in hex for an unheadered ROM.)

+It stores Samus’ max energy to the current-energy _mirror,_ leaving actual current energy unchanged.
+The HUD routine then sees “energy differs from the mirror,” and updates the display.

+Samus still gets the capacity increase, but that’s it.

 # Patches

 ## Single Tank Increase at Pickup

 Instead of a complete refill, regular energy tank pickups only add one tank worth to Samus’s current energy.

-This patch uses free space at FFF0.
+This patch is named `single-tank` and uses free space at $84:FFF0.

-If you want energy tanks to grant **zero** energy, you can replace `C2 09` with `06 0A` at $84:8973 ($20973 file offset, unheadered.)
-That’s a hex tweak for which you don’t even need a patch, actually.

 ## Full Reserve Tanks

 Instead of being completely empty, reserve tanks come with exactly one reserve tank worth of energy.
+If she has 0/200 reserve and collects a tank, she’ll have 100/300 reserve afterward.

+This patch is named `reserve-full` and uses free space at $84:FFE0.

+## All-filling Reserve Tanks

+At pickup, reserve tanks completely fill Samus’ reserves.
+If she has 0/200 reserve and happens on a tank, she’ll have 300/300 reserve afterward.

-This patch uses free space at FFE0.
+This patch is named `reserve-all` and uses free space at $84:FFE0.
+Which is okay, because you can’t use reserve-full _and_ reserve-all at once.

 # Applying